chandra1sekar/data-engineering/00-General/assignments/02-assignment.md

 ### Questions of your own
-Identify and .
-- BQ is a fully functional SQL environment
+- Make up 3 questions and answer them using the Bay Area Bike Share Trips Data.
-- So, use the SQL tutorial (https://www.w3schools.com/sql/default.asp) to help you with mechanics.
+- Use the SQL tutorial (https://www.w3schools.com/sql/default.asp) to help you with mechanics.

 - Question 1:
   * Answer: